codedamn-projects/multiverse-photo-gallery-project/README.md

 You will find all the required assets in the `/assets` folder.
 These include images, fonts, etc.

-There is also a `style-guide.html` file containing the information you'll need, such as color palette and font names.
-Make sure to open this in the browser to see the contents.

 ## Submitting solution

 Submit your solution on the platform for the rest of the community to see.
 Find this project [on codedamn projects page]($https://codedamn.com/projects) for tips on how to do this.